 - Ensure that any summer assignments are completed.

 Three weeks prior to school

 Now is the time to shop for clothes, backpacks, water bottles, stationery and anything else you need.
 Get ready with the list you have prepared and keep an eye out for back to school deals online.
 Have your purchases delivered to your doorstep to avoid the hassle of queueing for hours at checkout counters.

 - Get your children involved in the buying process and inform them of the budget.

 - Help your children reconnect with classmates and friends by inviting them over for a playdate.

 - Bond with the whole family and make the most of your time together while your children are not busy with school stuff.

-- Stimulate their brains by engaging in mental games and other stimulating activities.
+- Stimulate their brains by engaging in mental games and other such activities.

 - Arrange your children's transportation.
 If they need to take the bus, be sure they know when and where to be picked up before and after school.

 Two weeks prior to school